Jorduin/Guides-by-a-Goldfish/README.md

 sensed or set to be brought online.
 Use these documents as a guide, and the IBM documents as manuals.
 One to show you the way, and the other to tell you about what you'll pass along the journey with details.

-I didn't receive direct training when starting zVM, so what I had to work with were the official IBM documents.
+I didn't receive direct training when starting zVM.
+What I had to work with were the official IBM documents.
 These contained a lot of info I didn't understand at the time that got in the way of trying things out.
-It was hard to identify what was useful and what could wait to be defined, researched etc. What I did get were helpful suggestions and advice for tasks to perform or projects to undertake.
-For example a coworker would be say, "Hey it would be cool if we had a Batch File System (BFS)."
+It was hard to identify what was useful and what could wait to be defined, researched etc. I did receive helpful suggestions and advice for tasks to perform or projects to undertake.
+For example, a coworker would be say, "Hey it would be cool if we had a Batch File System (BFS)."
 So I set out to set up and play with a BFS.
 I would first do my best to bumble through the task- copying the entirety of any text that mentioned BFS from the IBM documents and cutting (Ctrl+X) anything
 I didn't immmediately understand into a separate document for researching and defining.
 I would then take the usable portion and whatever commands